 You’ll never get into trouble for reporting a genuine concern and we’ll always take your report seriously.

-If you see something suspicious, please tell a police officer, use our online form, or call the confidential Anti Terrorist Hotline on 0800 789 321.
+If you see something suspicious, please tell a police officer, use our online form to tell us about possible terrorist activity, or call the confidential Anti Terrorist Hotline on 0800 789 321.
 If it's an emergency, always call 999.